aquarium and pond answers, information, articles, resources

 Here is a list of some other general symptoms of nematode infections (besides the above already mentioned symptoms):

-• Bloated abdomen (the fish may continue to eat or show otherwise normal behavior)
+- Bloated or the opposite, wasting of the abdomen (the fish may continue to eat or show otherwise normal behavior).

 A Few Common Nematodes: